757 New Britain Ave, Hartford, CT 06106

 Montessori Magnet is staffed with support personnel to meet AMI standards.
 Classroom assistants hold at least an associate’s degree and AMI training.
 A School & Family Support Provider assists families.

 All classroom teachers are trained in the Montessori music curriculum.
 Additionally, Montessori Magnet partners with Hartford Performs through a Hartford Public Schools arts grant.
 Through Hartford Performs, practicing artists lead students through a range of art experiences, including puppetry, storytelling, dance, drama and musical instrument work.
 Efforts are made to integrate arts experiences during the work cycle.
+Additionally, Montessori Magnet employs full-time music and art teachers.

 Student Apple computer laptop access is available at the elementary level.